2 3 Is Equivalent To What Fraction

 To tackle the question "2 3 is equivalent to what fraction?", let's first define what we mean by "mixed number" and "improper fraction."

 A mixed number is a number that consists of a whole number and a proper fraction.
 The whole number represents complete units, while the fraction represents a part of a unit.
-For example, in the mixed number 2 3/5 (read as "two and three-fifths"), "2" is the whole number, and "3/5" is the proper fraction.
+Take this: in the mixed number 2 3/5 (read as "two and three-fifths"), "2" is the whole number, and "3/5" is the proper fraction.
 A proper fraction is a fraction where the numerator (the top number) is less than the denominator (the bottom number).

 The conversion from a mixed number to an improper fraction follows a specific formula: